 1988 Michael Jackson buys a ranch in Santa Ynez, California, which he renames "Neverland."

-1982 The 300-pound marble slab marking the grave of Lynyrd Skynyrd lead singer Ronnie Van Zant is stolen from a cemetery in Orange Park, California.
+1982 The 300-pound marble slab marking the grave of Lynyrd Skynyrd lead singer Ronnie Van Zant is stolen from a cemetery in Orange Park, Florida.
 Police find it two weeks later in a dry river bed.

 1997 Michael Jackson's first child, a son named Prince, is born.
 The mother is his second wife, Debbie Rowe, who later relinquishes custody.